• Use Cases

 Integrations and rules reference

-See the webhook action model and the rule metadata shape for send_webhook.
+Webhook action model and rule metadata shape for send_webhook.

 Open link